grange85/ahfow-database/shows/show-downloads.md

 list: downloads
 categories: primary
 description: >
-  A list of Galaxie 500, Luna, Damon & Naomi, Dean and Britta and Dean Wareham shows that are available to download.
+  A list of Galaxie 500, Luna, Damon & Naomi, Dean & Britta and Dean Wareham shows that are available to download.
 ---